OpenPrinting/openprinting.github.io/_pages/achievements.md

 And Michael Sweet has also made a Printer Application for label printers, based on the label printer drivers which come with CUPS:

 - [**LPrint**](https://github.com/michaelrsweet/lprint) ([Snap Store](https://snapcraft.io/lprint)): Supports Dymo LabelWriter and Zebra ZPL label printers, with all label-printer-typical options: Label modes, tear-off offsets, media tracking, media top offset, print darkness, resolution, roll selection, speed, ...
 Note that this is a native Printer Application.
-It does not simply encapsulate the CUPS filters and PPF files which come with CUPS.
+It does not simply encapsulate the CUPS filters and PPD files which come with CUPS.

 And there is also a [Legacy Printer Application](https://openprinting.github.io/OpenPrinting-News-November-2021/#your-driver-not-in-a-printer-application---the-legacy-printer-application) (included in the pappl-retrofit) project which, when classically installed (do not try to snap it) sees all classically installed CUPS drivers and makes them available in a Printer Application.
 This is especially useful for proprietary drivers.